hyperledger-archives/composer/CONTRIBUTING.md

 ## Raising a Composer Improvement Proposal

 If you have a suggestion for a Composer Improvement Proposal (CIP), for a feature that is not yet present and you would like to have, please raise an issue using a [CIP template](./contrib-notes/cip-template.md) and tag the issue with the label `improvement proposal`.
-We endevour to have all CIP items discussed on community calls, so expect to have an invite once raised!

 ## Getting Started